 Goodstart has strict regulations in place around the supervision and identification of authorised visitors to our centres, to ensure your child’s safety and wellbeing.
 These may include maintenance staff undertaking facilities work, a health department employee or a workplace health and safety inspector.
 Records are kept regarding the time spent in the centre and purpose for visit, adequate supervision of all children is maintained at all times, ensuring all children are within sight and sound, staff closely supervise visitors when they have contact with children and children must never be left alone with a visitor.

 Goodstart's sleep, rest and relaxation requirement is based on current research and recommended evidence-based principles and guidelines.
 Educators must take reasonable steps to ensure that the needs for sleep and rest of children being educated and cared for by the service are met, having regard to the ages, development stages and individual needs of the children.

-To view our NQS Sleep, Rest and Relaxation Requirement click here.
+View our NQS2 - Sleep, Rest and Relaxation Requirement.